-Meet Mathew, Alexandra and Megan, three KidsAbility alumni who have demonstrated the resilience needed in 2021 to achieve their academic goals this fall.
+Meet Mathew, Alexandra and Megan, three KidsAbility alumni who demonstrate the resilience needed in 2021 to achieve their academic goals in 2021/2022.

 Each year, we encourage clients and alumni of KidsAbility with aspiring plans to pursue their post-secondary goals to apply.
 You can visit our Carol Shantz Bursary page to access more information.
 The application process opens January 1st.

 Mathew Chicago – 2021 Recipient of the Carol Shantz Bursary

 Mathew knows what it’s like to overcome barriers and persevere.
 As a young man with autism, he credits the support of his wonderful family and the staff of St. John Bosco Catholic High School, in addition to his school years with KidsAbility as the foundation for learning strategies to communicate his thoughts and feelings, grow his independence and secure his future in the metal fabrication industry.

 Throughout high school, Mathew found that volunteering was one way to challenge himself to be a leader.
 He would help find solutions and offer a sense of community and friendship when others were in need.
 He assisted young cadets and scouts through orientation, volunteered with Habitat for Humanity and contributed to his school’s social justice league program, all while working part-time to support his future post-secondary goals.